Skip to content

 TRANSACTION_CREATED When a transaction has an attached file, extracts data and updates it.
 Also runs account discovery and AI-based amount/date extraction on all new transactions

 TRANSACTION_POSTED Compares posted data against the original AI extraction and improves the prompt if corrections were made.
-Re-runs discovery on pending drafts when accounts change
+If the posted transaction's credit or debit account changed, the agent re-runs account discovery on pending drafts in the book (skipped when the backlog has more than 50 items)

 TRANSACTION_UPDATED Same as TRANSACTION_POSTED